HaRVI-Lab/haptic-harness/README.md

 1. Create a new conda environment with Python 3.9 using: `conda create -n hapticHarnessGenerator python=3.9`
 2. Run: `conda activate hapticHarnessGenerator`
+   -    vtkbool is only availabe on win64, linux64, and osx64.
+Therefore, if vtkbool is not found in your environment, hapticHarnessGenerator defaults to pyvista's native boolean operation suite
 3. Install VTKBool with: `conda install -c conda-forge vtkbool` (ensure conda-forge is in your conda config)
 4. Install ezdxf with: `pip install haptic_harness_generator`
 5. Run the program from your cli with: